Alex Barré-Boulet: Professional

 Having ended his major junior career, Barré-Boulet attended both the Tampa Bay Lightning's rookie and main training camps, before he was reassigned to American Hockey League (AHL) affiliate the Syracuse Crunch to begin the 2018–19 season.
 He scored the game-winning goal in his professional debut on October 6 and went on to be the top-scoring rookie in the AHL during the regular season with 68 points in 74 games for the Crunch, placing sixth in the league's overall scoring race.
 Barré-Boulet also earned a share of the Willie Marshall Award as the league co-leader with 34 goals, alongside teammate Carter Verhaeghe.
 He likewise won the Dudley "Red" Garrett Memorial Award as most outstanding rookie.

 During the 2019–20 season, Barré-Boulet exploded offensively, putting up 40 points in 43 games before the annual All-Star break.
 He recorded his professional hat-trick on February 28, 2020, against the Wilkes-Barre/Scranton Penguins.

 Barré-Boulet was one of the eight players called up to the Lightning for their training camp prior to the 2020 Stanley Cup playoffs.

 On February 22, 2021, Barré-Boulet skated in his first career NHL game in a 4–2 Lightning win over the Carolina Hurricanes at PNC Arena.
 On April 25, he recorded his first career NHL goal and point in a 4–3 Lightning overtime win over the visiting Columbus Blue Jackets at Amalie Arena.
 Barré-Boulet subsequently signed a three-year contract exentension to remain with the Lightning in July 2021.

 On October 10, 2021, he was placed on waivers by the Tampa Bay Lightning, and was claimed by the Seattle Kraken the next day.
 He played two games for Seattle recording an assist before, on October 21, he was placed on waivers by the Kraken, and was reclaimed by the Lightning the next day.

 As an unrestricted free agent following the 2023–24 NHL season, Barré-Boulet signed a one-year contract with the Montreal Canadiens on July 1, 2024.
 After beginning the 2024–25 NHL season with the Canadiens, Barré-Boulet was placed on waivers and, after going unclaimed, assigned to Montreal's AHL affiliate the Laval Rocket in mid-October.

-Entering the ensuing offseason again as an unrestricted free agent, Barré-Boulet agreed to a one-year contract with the Colorado Avalanche on July 4, 2025.
+Entering the ensuing off-season again as an unrestricted free agent, Barré-Boulet agreed to a one-year contract with the Colorado Avalanche on July 4, 2025.
+After beginning the 2025–26 season assigned to the Avalanche's AHL affiliate, the Colorado Eagles, he emerged as an offensive leader with the latter, finishing second in league scoring with 26 goals and 44 assists for 70 points through 70 games played.
+In a brief recall to the NHL, Barré-Boulet made his Avalanche debut on January 19, 2026, recording an assist in a 5–2 win against the Washington Capitals.

+On July 1, 2026, Barré-Boulet was signed as a free agent to a two-year, two-way contract by the San Jose Sharks.